Morton v. Ruiz: Background

 Ramon Ruiz and his wife Anita were Papago Indians and U.S. citizens who in 1940 left the Papago reservation in Arizona to seek employment 15 miles away at the Phelps-Dodge copper mines at Ajo.
 They settled in a community called the "Indian Village" and maintained close ties with the nearby reservation.

 On December 11, 1967, Mr. Ruiz applied for general assistance benefits from the Bureau of Indian Affairs and was immediately notified by letter that he was ineligible for general benefits because of a provision in 66 Indian Affairs Manual 3.1.4 (1965) that eligibility was limited to Indians living "on reservations" and certain jurisdictions in Alaska and Oklahoma.
 The legislation authorizing payment of benefits by the BIA had no express residential criteria.

 This policy had not been published in the Federal Register or in the Code of Federal Regulations and its only manifestation was solely an internal-operations brochure at the Bureau of Indian Affairs intended to cover policies that "do not relate to the public."
-Even though the Bureau of Indian Affairs was not required to follow the Administrative Procedures Act Section 553 for benefit disbursement, they expressed internal policies that they would follow it.
+Even though the Bureau of Indian Affairs was not required to follow the Administrative Procedure Act Section 553 for benefit disbursement, they expressed internal policies that they would follow it.